-Arthritis and arthrosis sound very similar, and the two conditions have several things in common.
-They both affect your bones, ligaments, and joints.
+Both arthritis and arthrosis affect your bones, ligaments, and joints.
 They also share many of the same symptoms, including joint stiffness and pain.
-However, the difference between the two is important.
+But the difference between the two is important.

-Arthritis is an umbrella term used to describe several types of arthritis that all cause inflammation in the joints.
-In some cases, arthritis also can affect your skin, muscles, and organs.
+Arthritis is an umbrella term.
+It’s used to describe several conditions that cause inflammation in your joints.
+In some cases, the inflammation can also affect your skin, muscles, and organs.
 Examples include osteoarthritis (OA), rheumatoid arthritis (RA), and gout.

-Arthrosis is another name for osteoarthritis (OA).
-OA is the most common type of arthritis, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Arthrosis is another name for OA, one type of arthritis.
+It’s the most common type of arthritis, according to the

 - reduced range of motion in affected joints